Mark-Eis/Waypoint/README.md

 ### Conversion, Validation and Print Formatting of Geographic Coordinates.

-The **Waypoint R package** enables conversion, validation, and neat formatting and printing of geographic coordinates and waypoints.
-Coordinates and waypoints are converted between (i) decimal degrees, (ii) degrees and minutes, and (iii) degrees, minutes and seconds.
+The **Waypoint R package** enables conversion, validation, and neat formatting and printing of individual geographic positional coordinates and waypoints of paired latitude and longitude.
+Coordinates and waypoints may be converted easily and rapidly between (i) decimal degree, (ii) degrees and minutes, and (iii) degrees, minutes and seconds formats.

 ## Installation